-Q: Are students provided with BlackBerry devices?
+Q: Are students provided with a mobile device?
 If so, how often are they expected to check them?

-A: Currently, only articling students are provided with BlackBerry devices.
-There are no specific guidelines, outlined expectations or requirements regarding how often one is to check their BlackBerry.
-The BlackBerry is intended to provide students with flexibility, including the ability to work from remote locations.
+A: The Firm will subsidize the purchase of a mobile device and reimburses students for the monthly data plan in accordance with Firm policy.
+There are no specific guidelines, outlined expectations or requirements regarding how often one is to check their mobile device.
+This is intended to provide students with flexibility, including the ability to work from remote locations.

 Q: Do Blakes students have a billable hours requirement?

 A: No, students do not have a billable hours requirement.

 Q: Is there a formal mentorship program?
 What is unique about the Blakes program?